A Journey Through History, Beauty and Rural Florida

 The tree-lined highway hides most of man’s imperfections along the way and gives you the feeling you are traveling in a time warp that only history books reflect.

 After Madison, your Florida road trip moves westward to Monticello, the capital of Jefferson County.
 This area is known for numerous Indian mounds and the historic Jefferson County Jail Museum which preserves the days of a sheriff and deputy patrolling an entire county.
 The second story of the Jefferson County Jail was where inmates spent their days.

-The town name and county reflect the days of Thomas Jefferson’s presidency.
+The town name and county name reflect the days of Thomas Jefferson’s presidency.
 Monticello is just a few miles east of Tallahassee, the capital of Florida.
-The terrain, sights and surroundings become commercial and comparatively unremarkable considering we are following this stunning historic trail on our Florida road trip.
+The terrain, sights, and surroundings become commercial and comparatively unremarkable considering we are following this stunning historic Old Spanish Trail on our Florida road trip.